Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: EXPERIMENTS

 \subsection{Implementation Details}

-All our models are pre-trained on ImageNet to accelerate the convergence, and fine-tuned on the corresponding data sets.
-SGD optimizer with 0.9 momentum and 0.0001 weight decay is used.
-The learning rate is divided by 2 every 10 epochs and the model are trained 30 epochs.
-We set the initial learning rate as $ 10^{-3} $ on convolutional layers, and for fully connected layers, the learning rate is 10 times bigger.
-All input images are padded to $ 800\times800 $.
-The batch size is set to 16 due to the memory limitation of TiTan XP GPU.
-Apparently such a small batch size can not learn the statistical information.
-Considering there are many batch normalization (BN) layers, we fix the parameters of BN layer on pre-trained models.
+All our models are pretrained on ImageNet to accelerate the convergence and fine-tuned on the corresponding data sets.
+An SGD optimizer with momentum of 0.9 and weight decay of 0.0001 is used to train the network.
+The learning rate is divided by 2 every 10 epochs, and the model is trained for 40 epochs.
+We set the initial learning rate as $ 4\times10^{-3} $ on the convolutional layers; and for randomly initialized layers, the learning rate is 10 times larger.
+We test two types of padding implementations and get nearly the same performances.
+One pads all images to $800\times800$, the other pads batched images to their biggest size in this batch.
+The batch size is set as 64.
+Due to the memory limitation, each GPU can only process our padded images with a maximum batch size of 16.
+Therefore, we use 4 GPUs to train the model.
+In case the batch normalization layers learn the statistical information inaccurately under such a small batch size on a single GPU, we use the cross-GPU synchronized batch normalization.
 Data augmentation is used to ease the overfitting problem.
-Concretely, we crop original images while keeping its aspect ratio on the four corners.
-The training images are randomly selected from an image collection, which contains the original image, the horizontal flipped image, and four cropped images.
-In the test stage, we average results on all the augmented images.
+Specifically, we randomly use cropping and horizontal flipping to augment the images.
+Four types of cropping augmentations are applied, and each crops the height and width of the original image from one of the four corners by $\frac{7}{8}$.
+In the test stage, we average the results on all the augmented images as the final predictions.